mlcommons/training/image_segmentation/pytorch/README.md

 ## Evaluation frequency

+The evaluation schedule depends on the number of samples processed per epoch.
+Since the dataset is fairly small, and the global batch size respectively large, the last batch (padded or dropped) can represent a sizable fraction of the whole dataset.
-The evaluation schedule is the following:
+Therefore, the evaluation schedule depends on the `samples per epoch` in the following manner:
-- for epochs 1 - 999: Do not evaluate
+- for epochs 1 to CEILING(1000*168/`samples per epoch`) - 1: Do not evaluate
-- for epochs >= 1000: Evaluate every 20 epochs
+- for epochs >= CEILING(1000*168/`samples per epoch`): Evaluate every CEILING(20*168/`samples per epoch`) epochs

+Two examples:
+1. Global batch size = 32:
+- `samples per epoch` = 160, since the last batch of 8 is dropped
+- evaluation starts at epoch = 1050
+- evaluation is run every 21 epochs

+2. Global batch size = 128:
+- `samples per epoch` = 128, since the last batch of 40 is dropped
+- evaluation starts at epoch = 1313
+- evaluation is run every 26 epochs

 ## Evaluation thoroughness